Sonny Styles: Early life

-Styles attended Pickerington Central High School in Pickerington, Ohio, where he notched 88 tackles with one going for a loss, a sack, two pass deflections, six interceptions, and a forced fumble in his career.
-On August 30, 2020, in a televised game against rival Pickerington High School North, he had nine tackles, an interception and blocked a punt.
-Styles also teamed with Devin Royal to help the basketball team win the 2022 OHSAA Division I state championship.
-He was rated a five-star recruit and committed to play college football at Ohio State University over other schools such as Clemson, Florida, Notre Dame, and Ole Miss.
+Styles was born on November 24, 2004, in Columbus, Ohio.
+He attended Pickerington High School Central in Pickerington, Ohio, where he played safety and recorded 88 tackles, a sack, two pass deflections, six interceptions, and a forced fumble during his career.
+In a 2020 televised game against rival Pickerington North, he had nine tackles, an interception, and a blocked punt.
+Rated a five-star recruit, he committed to play college football for the Buckeyes of Ohio State University.
+Styles also played basketball in high school, winning the 2022 Ohio High School Athletic Association (OHSAA) state championship.